mkierzenka/SWDevProj/README.md

 * Fix old tests to compile/run/pass

-* Serializer needs to have adjustable memory size

 * DataFrame needs equals and hash (probably other classes do too...)

 * Add basic sanity tests for Key, Value